 Concentration of credit risk.
 Our products are sold primarily in North America to original equipment manufacturers.
-Our ten largest customers accounted for approximately 51% of sales in 2021 and 52% in 2022 and 2023.
-One customer of the Security Products segment accounted for 16% of consolidated sales in 2021, 14% in 2022, and 24% in 2023 (of which 11% relates to a pilot project).
+Our ten largest customers accounted for approximately 52% of consolidated sales in 2022 and 2023 and 47% in 2024.
+One customer of the Security Products segment accounted for 14% of consolidated sales in 2022, 24% in 2023 (of which 11% related to a non-recurring pilot project) and 21% in 2024.
 One customer of the Marine Components segment accounted for 12% of consolidated sales in 2022.